vbe0201/wizproxy/README.md

 Interception and manipulating the contents of specific packet types, however, is supported and is the encouraged way of interacting with the packet stream.

+> I'm getting `json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0)`

+This is because you are on Windows and the JSON files you dumped are UTF-16 encoded.
+Use any text editor of your preference to convert them to UTF-8.